Barik card: Final roll-out

 On September 29, 2011, the issuance of the first personalized Barik cards began.
 Since October 2011, 30,000 users have been testing the Barik card in the Metro Bilbao.
 Over the following months, new transportation companies were incorporated.
 The definitive implementation was from September 30, 2012, the date on which the system was opened to all users in phase, being available to the general public (last phase) on October 11, 2012.
 It coexisted with old paper and magnetic tickets until December 31, 2013, date in which tickets were definitively retreat.

 July 2015: Extension of the original validity from four years to seven years.

 December 2015: Top up via the Internet.

 February 2016: Top up in NFC mobile phones.

 November 2016: Pre-purchasing of the season tickets.

 March 2017: CTB's new multi-modal season tickets.

 Popularity

 In March 2014, it was announced that the one million card was sold.

 On 2014, it was announced that 100 million trips were exceeded.

 On 2018, it was announced that the 80% of public transport trips are already paid with the Barik.

+On 2025, the mobile Barik was implemented.